Fleets (formerly known as environs) let you manage multiple Kubernetes clusters across cloud and on-premises environments.

-Environ-enabled components, also called "features," are Google-hosted services that provide functionality across a group of clusters.
-For example, Anthos Config Management allows you to apply consistent policy across all the clusters in an environ.
+Fleet-enabled components, also called "features," are Google-hosted services that provide functionality across a group of clusters.
+For example, Anthos Config Management allows you to apply consistent policy across all the clusters in a fleet.

 When you register a cluster,